bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 **Problem 2: Not all your memory is resident**

-Some of your application's memory might be compressed or swapped to disk, but it's still your application's memory – you just don't see it in RSS.
+Some of your application's memory might be swapped to disk, but it's still your application's memory – you just don't see it in RSS.

 Memory accounting becomes especially confusing when you consider several categories of "sort of yours" memory: